BSN-Spartan/NC-PolygonEdge/README.md

 ### 4.2 Start the Node
 #### 4.2.1 Start by Commands

-Make sure you have `NC-PolygonEdge` installed (refer to 3.2.1), and  `genesis.json` and `config.json`  are in the run directory.
+Users should make sure they have Spartan-III Chain installed and genesis.json and config.json are in the run directory.

-Execute the following commands to check the version of Polygon Edge and confirm the installation status of `NC-PolygonEdge`:
+Execute the following commands to check the version of Polygon Edge and confirm the installation status of Spartan-III (Powered by NC PolygonEdge):

 ```
 polygon-edge version
 //The following output indicates that the installation is complete
 v0.5.0
 ```
-Start your node with the command below:
+Start the node with the command below:

 ```
 polygon-edge server --config config.json